hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `count` - The number of Agents (VM's) in the Pool.

+* `enable_autoscaling` - Is autoscaling enabled?

+* `max_count` - The maximum number of nodes in the cluster.
+Only set if autoscaling is enabled.

 * `max_pods` - The maximum number of pods that can run on each agent.

+* `min_count` - The minimum number of nodes in the cluster.
+Only set if autoscaling is enabled.

 * `name` - The name assigned to this pool of agents.